ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 t=2025-09-24T10:22:32+0200 lvl=info msg="generated attributes in payload queue" txs=1 timestamp=1758625548
 ```

+From the op-node logs, we can see that the op-node advances batch queue until the batch is found at L1 block 9263659.
+It then converts the batch into payload attributes, calls the op-geth to generate L2 blocks, and inserts the blocks as the chain head.

 **beacon logs:**
 ```log
 2025/09/24 10:22:27 Received request for /eth/v1/beacon/blob_sidecars/8575813
 2025/09/24 10:22:27 Block 8575813 is not in the retention window
 ```
+The blob request was unfulfilled by the L1 Beacon client (mocked) since the blob was expired.

 **es-node logs:**
 ```log
 INFO [09-24|10:22:28.787] Blob archiver API request                url="/eth/v1/beacon/blob_sidecars/8575813?indices=2"
 ```

-From the logs, we can see that the op-node advancing batch queue until the batch was found at L1 block 9263659.

-It then converts the batch into payload attributes, calling the op-geth to convert it into blocks, and inserting the blocks as the chain head.

-Additionally, you may notice the age of derived blocks is over 12 hours, and blob archiver API requests were handled by the es-node, meaning the blobs were retrieved from EthStorage since they were pruned by the L1 Beacon client (mocked).
+Later the blob request was handled by es-node and the blob was retrieved from EthStorage.

 ### Comparing Blocks

-You can also verify the correctness of the derived rollup blocks by comparing the results of the following commands:
+You can also verify the correctness of the derived blocks by comparing the results of the following commands:

 Make sure that the number you pick is greater than the one before the op-node is restarted and lower than the latest.